Course-Related Policies and Resources for Undergraduate Students

 Resources

-Testudo: Refer to the course listing — many courses will now also include a link to the course syllabusi
+Testudo: Refer to the course listing — many courses will now also include a link to the course syllabus

 Undergraduate Student Ombudsperson for additional information on university policies and procedures.